tempodb/tempodb-ruby/README.md

 ## increment_key(series_key, data)
 Increments the value of the specified series at the given timestamp.
 The value of the datapoint is the amount to increment.
 This is similar to a write.
 However the value is incremented by the datapoint value instead of overwritten.
 Values are incremented atomically, so this is useful for counting events.
 The series key and an array of DataPoints are required.
+Note: a series will be created if the provided key does not exist.

 ### Parameters
 * series_key - key for the series to increment (string)